 In April of 2015 the state launched the Supportive Housing Options (SHO) Initiative to provide supportive housing options for individuals with intellectual and/or developmental disabilities.
-The Supportive Housing Options Initiative provides access to affordable supportive housing options specifically for Ligas Class Members coupled with the supportive services needed by the Ligas class members to live an integrated life in the community.
+The Supportive Housing Options Initiative provides access to affordable supportive housing options, coupled with the supportive services needed by the Ligas Class Members to live an integrated life in the community.

 The (SHO) Initiative provides housing units and rental assistance through the Section 811 Project-Based Rental Assistance Demonstration Program and the Statewide Referral Network, making it possible for people with very low incomes to access an apartment, condo or house.
-In partnership with the IDHS/DDD, SHO has defined a service structure that will support people with intellectual and developmental disabilities moving into consumer-controlled apartments, condos or houses using the Intermittent CILA service package as a base with additional hours of support service added based on the persons service needs.
+In partnership with the IDHS/DDD, SHO has defined a service structure that will support people with intellectual and developmental disabilities moving into consumer-controlled apartments, condos or houses using the Intermittent CILA service package as a base, with additional hours of support service added based on the persons service needs.
+Supportive Housing Options Initiative units are occupied in Metro East (Edwardsville, Collinsville, and Alton), Chicago and the collar counties.